Thad Brown: Bills supporting cast could be Super

 The Bills have talked for weeks about finding an identity.
 Terrel Bernard spells it out for the defense on a regular basis almost from rote.
 Play fast.
 Affect the quarterback.
-Force turnovers.
-The offense is less clear, but lately it’s been more running, whether with Josh Allen or James Cook.
+Create turnovers.
+The offense is less clear, but lately it’s been more run game, whether with Josh Allen or James Cook.

 Very few know that better than Micah Hyde.
-He’s one of five originals that came to Buffalo with McDermott and helped assemble the juggernaut that won four consecutive AFC East titles along with Jordan Poyer, Tre White, Matt Milano and Dion Dawkins.
+He’s one of five originals still with the team that came to Buffalo with McDermott and helped assemble the juggernaut that won four consecutive AFC East titles along with Jordan Poyer, Tre White, Matt Milano and Dion Dawkins.

-The Bills success is more than collecting talent or clever X’s and O’s.
-It’s coaching.
+The Bills’ success is more than collecting talent or clever X’s and O’s.
+It’s teaching.
 Development.
-As Hyde pointed out after the playoff win over the Steelers, the specific names and faces usually don’t matter.
+As Hyde pointed out after the playoff win over the Steelers, it’s a formula that usually works regardless the specific names and faces.

 The Bills of recent vintage rarely have any holes, especially on defense.
-There’s usually at least a B+ or A- player at every starting spot.
-This year, when the defense started losing some of those elite starters, the McDermott coaching machine simply spawned more.
+There’s usually at least a B+ player at every starting spot.
+When the defense started losing some of those top starters this season, the McDermott coaching machine simply spawned more.

-There’s no replacing a Milano or a White, but Bernard turned into a dependable starter that racked up six sacks and three interceptions in the regular season.
-Tyrel Dodson was a preseason failure, but still became a dependable starter when pressed into service.
+There’s no replacing a Milano or a White, but Bernard has emerged as a quality starter who racked up 6.5 sacks and three interceptions in the regular season.
+Tyrel Dodson was a preseason failure, but still was dependable next to Bernard in the defense when pressed into service.
 Both players received multiple All-Pro votes.

-Christian Benford is a 6th round pick from a very not major college who developed into a strong number two corner.
-Rasul Douglas was already a talented playmaker where very little coaching was needed, but the Bills certainly haven’t wasted him.
+Christian Benford is a 6th-round pick from a very not major college who developed into a strong number-two corner.
+Rasul Douglas was already a talented playmaker where very little coaching was needed when he arrived in Buffalo, but the Bills certainly haven’t wasted him.

+This is who the Bills are.
+Everybody can be good and, at some point, usually is.

 None of that mattered two plays later when Elam perfectly played a Diontae Johnson out route in the end zone for a high degree of difficulty interception.
 Elam said earlier in the season those two bad plays would have lodged too deeply in his psyche to make the good one.
 He’s grown stronger mentally.
 He gave credit to God, his teammates and his coaches for helping him through that adversity.